Anadea/anadea_blog/content/posts/top-ai-agent-development-companies/index.md

 ELEKS pairs AI work with data engineering and custom software, so agents run reliably inside existing enterprise systems rather than as standalone tools.
 It works across financial services, cybersecurity, manufacturing, and logistics, with a client base that has included Vodafone.
 Pricing runs $40 to $100 per hour on a time-and-materials or dedicated-team model, and Clutch lists 31 reviews.

 *Best for*: enterprises that need domain-specific agents embedded in complex, regulated systems.

+## Tensorway

+Tensorway builds LLM-powered AI agents for teams that want a working system in production quickly, with the evaluation work done properly rather than skipped.
+Founded in 2019 and run as a distributed team across Europe, it employs 10 to 49 specialists in machine learning, deep learning, computer vision, and NLP.
+Its agent work centers on custom LLM orchestration on an API-first FastAPI and Kubernetes stack, scoped around the single highest-value workflow and delivered as a functional MVP within a month.

+Tensorway has delivered agents including an LLM-powered tutoring agent that acts as a digital twin of a top-level human tutor for university admission preparation, and a document-understanding agent that goes past conventional OCR to extract structured data from invoices and scanned files.
+It works across fintech, private equity, healthcare, and retail, integrates models including GPT, Gemini, and DeepSeek, and validates them against evaluation frameworks such as HELM and lm-eval-harness.
+Pricing runs $50 to $99 per hour on a time-and-materials or fixed-price model, with projects from $10,000, and it holds a 5-star Clutch rating.

+*Best for*: companies that want a measured, production-ready LLM agent shipped in weeks rather than quarters.

 #### S-PRO